Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/mirror.rst

 The *X-mirror* option of the *Mesh Options* panel allows you edit both "sides" of your mesh in a single action.
-When you transform an element (vertex, edge or face), if there is its *exact X-mirrored counterpart* (in local space), it will be transformed accordingly, *through a symmetry along the local X axis*.
+When you transform an element (vertex, edge or face), if there is its exact X-mirrored counterpart (in local space), it will be transformed accordingly, through a symmetry along the local X axis.

 Topology Mirror